CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ### Examples and Images, File Names

-The Manual, Supplement, Teaching 1 and Revised, all levels except Reporting, have all been searched for examples.
-So has the online Orthic Dictionary (as of June 2025).
-I mostly did not check the contents of plates or any of the external reading material.
-If anyone wants to provide examples from other books, especially for rules that don't have examples, it would be much appreciated.

 Image file names are in a few formats.

 `cat-t105.jpg` : The word "cat", Teaching 1, page 5.